Meet The Team

 Run Leader

 As a new father, Rob was advised not to smoke around his daughter or wear clothes that he’d smoked in as they were not good for her breathing.
-Following a visit to the doctors, Rob enrolled on a no-smoking program.
-He was given patches and advised that a two stone weight gain was probable when free of cigarettes.
+Following a visit to the doctor, Rob enrolled on a no-smoking program.
+He was given patches and advised that a two-stone weight gain was probable when free of cigarettes.
 Already weighing in at 18-stone, Rob decided to lace up his shoes and go for a run.
-150yards were as far as he could go, but each day he would go further and further.
-After a couple of months of running Rob had entered his first event, the Tamworth Gate Gallop 10km trail race.
+150 yards were as far as he could go, but each day he would go further and further.
+After a couple of months of running Rob entered his first event, the Tamworth Gate Gallop 10km trail race.

 Robs proudest moment is running came at the Chester Marathon.
 He followed a 16-week plan set by club Coach Karen Thompson to go sub-4.
 What he saw as the Holy Grail of running for me.
 Rob trained hard and was rewarded with the amazing time of 3hr 54min.